A strategy to solve the housing crisis

 Examples could include:

-• A diverse portfolio of campaigners advocating for and with groups of Londoners in housing need, especially private renters, disabled, young and racialised people and communities affected by regeneration.
+• A diverse group of campaigners advocating for and with groups of Londoners in housing need.
+This especially includes private renters, Disabled, young and racialised people and communities affected by regeneration.

 • High-quality research that generates evidence to support effective campaigns.